ksmin23/aws-cdk-parameters-python-example/README.md

-# Welcome to your CDK Python project!
+# How to use Parameters in AWS CDK Python

-This is a blank project for Python development with CDK.
+This is a repository to rewrite [bobbyhadz/aws-cdk-parameters-example \(TypeScript\)](https://github.com/bobbyhadz/aws-cdk-parameters-example) in Python.<br/>
+Please checkout [bobbyhadz/aws-cdk-parameters-example \(Typescript\)](https://github.com/bobbyhadz/aws-cdk-parameters-example) and [How to use Parameters in AWS CDK - Complete Guide \(2021-04-23\)](https://bobbyhadz.com/blog/aws-cdk-parameters-example), if you want to see the original source code.

+## How to use

 The `cdk.json` file tells the CDK Toolkit how to execute your app.